Abled-Taha/apm-server/README.md

 8. Run ```python manage.py runserver```
 9. Open http://127.0.0.1:8000/docs and follow the recommendations there to securely setup the API
 10. Restart the API

+### Todo
+1. Convert the Program to .exe
+2. Make an installer with Inno Setup